Exploring Non-Markovianity in Ergodic Channels: Measuring Memory Retention through Ergotropy: generalized ergodic channel with Lindblad evolution

 Let us now consider the diagonal and off-diagonal entries of the density matrix separately.
 For the diagonal entries we have

 For off-diagonal terms,

-Therefore from the analysis of both diagonal and off-diagonal terms it is shown that the $ij$-th components of the density matrix obeys the equation $\dot{\rho}_{ij} = \frac{\dot{p}_t}{p_t} (\rho_{ij}-\tau_{ij})$.
-If we now solve the differential equation considering the initial probability $p_0=1$, then we find the original ergodic map $p_t\rho_0+(1-p_t)\tau$ given in \eqref{ergo_map}.
+Therefore from the analysis of both diagonal and off-diagonal terms it is shown that the $ij$-th components of the density matrix obeys the equation $\dot{\zeta}_{ij} = \frac{\dot{p}_t}{p_t} (\zeta_{ij}-\Tilde{\tau}_{ij})$.
+If we now solve the differential equation considering the initial probability $p_0=1$, then we find the original ergodic map $p_t\zeta_0+(1-p_t)\tau_d$ given in \eqref{ergo_map}.
 This completes the proof. \end{proof}

-\subsection{Non-Markovianity analysis of ergodic channels}
+\subsection{Non-Markovianity Analysis of Ergodic Channels}

 In this subsection, we are now going to analyse the aspect of non-Markovianity of the ergodic channels.
 We will do so by considering both the phenomena of divisibility and information backflow of a given channel.
 For a clear understanding, we start with the qubit ergodic channel as an example expressed by the master equation given in \eqref{ergo_eq}.
-Following the divisibility based non-Markovianity measure, which we can call the RHP (Rivas-Huelga-Plenio) measure given in \eqref{rhp}, we can calculate the non-Markovianity of the aforementioned qubit channel.
-The Choi state for this particular dynamics, over which this measure will be calculated is given by where $\mathcal{L}_\epsilon$ is the Lindblad type superoperator given in \eqref{ergo_eq}, $\delta$ is an infinitesimally small time period and $\ket{\phi}=\frac{1}{\sqrt{2}}(\ket{00}+\ket{11})$ is one of the maximally entangled states in $2\times 2$ dimension.
-Based on these, the RHP measure can be calculated as
+Following the divisibility based non-Markovianity measure, which we can call the RHP (Rivas-Huelga-Plenio) measure given in \eqref{rhp}, we can explicitly calculate the non-Markovianity of the aforementioned qubit channel given in \eqref{ergo_eq}.
+The Choi state (Def. \ref{def3}) for this particular dynamics, over which this measure will be calculated is given by